 This is a mystery of creative people.
-They are the great inventors and can come up with anything, but most of them look at life in quite a realistic way.
+They are great inventors with innovative thinking who can come up with anything, but many of them look at life in quite a realistic way.
 Of course, there are many creative personalities with utterly idealistic views of the world too.

-We are used to divide people into extroverts and introverts.
-It is believed that the first ones are sociable, easy to find common ground with other people, etc. And the second ones, by contrast, live in their own inner world, where only a few people are let in.
+We are used to dividing people into extroverts and introverts.
+It is believed that the first types are sociable, find it easy to find common ground with other people, etc. And the second ones, by contrast, live in their own inner world, where only a few people are let in.

 But, according to observations of Csikszentmihalyi, truly creative people combine both of these features.
 In public, they may be very cheerful and talkative, and with their loved ones – quiet and reticent (or vice versa).

 6. Modest but proud

 Creative people tend to be very modest.
 They do not expect praise, what they enjoy is the very process of creating something new.
 However, they will not allow anyone to demean their dignity.

 Mihaly Csikszentmihalyi says that creative people often do not match their gender roles.
 For example, creative females are often tough-minded, and men, on the contrary, are sensitive and sentimental.